DataDog/hiring-engineers/answers.md

 ### Setup

-I spent far too many hours trying to get VirtualBox to work on High Sierra (it did not work), so I chose to install the agent directly on OS X
+I spent far too many hours trying to get VirtualBox to work on High Sierra (it did not work), so I chose to install the agent directly on OSX.

 Once I reached the APM part of the assignment however, I was not able to install the trace.
 The current [documentation](https://github.com/DataDog/datadog-trace-agent) is for V5 and I was not able to successfully modify the bash command to get the trace working.

 At that point, I started up a hosted ubuntu instance and tried installing the agent and trace with linux.
-The host was recognized by datadog and showed up in my infrastructure list.
-However, I eventually ran into an issue where there was an issue with the datadog.yaml file.
-I could not fix the issue, but I could determine there was an issue with spacing in the code.
+I also added tags and an agent check.
+I essentially did the collecting metrics part of the challenge twice.
+In those places, I have included double screenshots.

 ## Collecting Metrics